Ginger-Infused Pear Bourdaloue on Flaky Puff Pastry

 Transfer the almond cream to a piping bag and pipe it in a spiral over the ginger jam.

-Cut the poached pear halves into quarters.
-Arrange nine quarters in a sundial fan pattern on top of the cream.
+Arrange the pear quarters in a sundial fan pattern on top of the cream.

 Add the Confit Lemon